SS Mercer Victory: War Relief and Seacowboys

 In 1946 after World War II the Mercer Victory was converted to a livestock ship, also called a cowboy ship.
 From 1945 to 1947 the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
 These "seagoing cowboys" made about 360 trips on 73 different ships.
 The Heifers for Relief project was started by the Church of the Brethren in 1942; in 1953 this became Heifer International.
 The SS Mercer Victory was one of these ships, known as cowboy ships, as she moved livestock across the Atlantic Ocean.
 In two trip she took 780 horses, several thousand baby chicks and hay bales to Poland on each trip.
-Mercer Victory moved horses, heifers, and mules as well as a some chicks, rabbits, and goats.
+Mercer Victory moved horses, heifers, and mules as well as some chicks, rabbits, and goats.
 In 1948 with her war and relief work done she was laid up in the Wilmington, North Carolina as part of the National Defense Reserve Fleet.